 We end our walk at the Maynooth Harbour slipway after travelling just under 8 kilometres from Cope Bridge at Leixlip Confey.
 Once again you just need to cross the footbridge to get to the train station to get back towards Dublin.
 Maynooth marks the end of the rail commuter zone.
 From here I will be hopping on my bike for the next section as we join the Royal Canal Greenway.

-This week I am going to take a look at cycling from what is currently the start of the Royal Canal Greenway at Maynooth Harbour and heading west as far as Enfield Bridge, a distance of 18.7 kilometres.
+In this post I am going to take a look at cycling from what is currently the start of the Royal Canal Greenway at Maynooth Harbour and heading west as far as Enfield Bridge.

 Maynooth Harbour, located on the 13th level of the Royal Canal, is a great place to start.
 It is easily accessible from Dublin, with Maynooth Train Station lying on the south bank of the canal.
 A footbridge gives access to the north bank and the Royal Canal Greenway.
 Maynooth Harbour is a triangle shaped harbour with a slipway on the town side.
 It has an island with nesting swans in the centre.
 It would have been built between 1790 and 1796 making it a contemporary of the near by St. Patrick’s University which opened in 1795.